gucci-on-fleek/lockdown-browser/Readme.md

 ### Build issues

 If you have to build issues, please run `.\build.ps1 -Clean` to reset your workplace to a fresh start.
-It should build fine.

-If you still have issues, run `.\build.ps1 -Logs` for logging into a zip file you can send us.
+If you still have issues, run `.\build.ps1 -Logs` for logging into one file you can send us.

 ### Other issues